THEABHASHARMA/SubjectiveResearchCaseStudy/README.md

 ### The topic of the study:

-online versus offline business spheres
+> online versus offline business spheres
+> subscription-based model